Another Way (Gigi D'Agostino song)

 "Another Way" is a song by Italian DJ Gigi D'Agostino.
 It was released in July 1999 as the fourth single from the album L'Amour Toujours.
 Ola Onabule is the uncredited vocalist on L'Amour Toujours.

 Music video

-The music video was directed by Stephan Müller and Jörg Thommes, produced by company Vision Unlimited and filmed in September 2000 at Studio Voss, in Düsseldorf, Germany.
+The music video was directed by Stephan Müller and Jörg Thommes, produced by company Vision Unlimited and filmed in September of 1999 at Voss Studios, in Düsseldorf, Germany.
 It features D'Agostino turning into a rubber faced character who looks similar to Max Headroom.
 He starts doing the robot dance, then tries to impress a robotic looking woman who appears.
 They dance together in a synchronized way, and the female robot kisses him at the end of the video.
 The video takes place in a 3D CGI world including designs that look like cards and machine gears.